wavesplatform/waves-lessons/lessons/EN/C. Mining And Earning On It/c. [Node deployment] [ubuntu] docker/lesson.md

     There you can see multiple methods to interact with your node.
     For instance, you can try a:
     - [Public method](http://127.0.0.1:6869/api-docs/index.html#/addresses):
-        All public methods don't require any additional authorization.
+        All public methods do not require any additional authorization.
         For example, the `/addresses/` method will return the address of your node wallet.
         ![](https://github.com/wavesplatform/waves-lessons/blob/template/lessons/EN/C.%20Mining%20And%20Earning%20On%20It/c.%20%5BNode%20deployment%5D%20%5Bubuntu%5D%20docker/images/swaggadd.png?raw=true)
     - [Private method](http://127.0.0.1:6869/api-docs/index.html#/debug/getConfig):